The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 MBBS, MPHEd, FRACGP, FAICD

-Di is a general practitioner with a longstanding involvement in primary healthcare reform and the development of new service and care models including HealthOne, and Connecting Care.
+Di is a general practitioner with a longstanding involvement in primary healthcare reform and the development of new service and care models including HealthOne, Connecting Care and Integrated Care.

-She chairs the Western Sydney Primary Health Network, WentWest, which works collaboratively with the LHD to improve planning, coordination and integration of care in the community and across the hospital-community interface.
+She chairs WentWest Ltd, incorporating the Western Sydney Primary Health Network, which works in partnership with the LHD to improve community needs assessment, planning, coordination and integration of care in the community and across the hospital-community interface.

 The following ex-officio Board members participate in agenda items relating to their areas of expertise: